Undergraduate Teaching Assistant

-Students interested in graduate school, careers in teaching, and/or any career involving managing people will be able to explore these careers through being a Chemistry Associate Instructor.
-A Chemistry Associate Instructor (CAI) intern in the Department of Chemistry is a junior or senior who assists faculty with the teaching mission of the department.
+Students interested in graduate school, careers in teaching, and/or any career involving managing people will be able to explore these careers through being a Chemistry Undergraduate Teaching Assistant (UTA) .
+A UTA intern in the Department of Chemistry is a junior or senior who assists faculty with the teaching mission of the department.
 These assignments may be made to assist in a discussion or laboratory section of a course.
-In addition, CAIs will have proctoring assignments for exams and/or administering teaching evaluations during the semester.
+In addition, UTAs will have proctoring assignments for exams and/or administering teaching evaluations during the semester.

-Becoming a CAI can be an invaluable teaching experience.
+Becoming a UTA can be an invaluable teaching experience.
 It develops communication and leadership skills and provides an opportunity to better understand how people learn.
 These skills will prove beneficial even outside the classroom.
-Experience as a CAI is particularly helpful for students who are considering graduate school, since teaching is as much a part of graduate school as are classes and research.
-Being a CAI will also be strong motivation to review some of the material that is on the Chemistry GRE, not to mention the MCAT.
-Furthermore, faculty can write recommendation letters with specific examples of the positive attributes of CAIs after working with them.
-Acceptance into the CAI program is an award and should be quoted as such on resumes and other program applications.
+Experience as a UTA is particularly helpful for students who are considering graduate school, since teaching is as much a part of graduate school as are classes and research.
+Being a UTA will also be strong motivation to review some of the material that is on the Chemistry GRE, not to mention the MCAT.
+Furthermore, faculty can write recommendation letters with specific examples of the positive attributes of UTAs after working with them.
+Acceptance into the UTA program is an award and should be quoted as such on resumes and other program applications.

-Interested students may request an application by visiting the Undergraduate Office.
+Interested students may submit an application here.
 Their grades will be assessed to determine their eligibility to serve in the courses where they are needed.
 In addition, class schedules are reviewed to determine compatibility with the needs of the department.
-Assignments are made by the Graduate Office and are subject to change through the first week of the semester.
+Assignments are subject to change through the first week of the semester.

-Class Standing: CAI’s should have at least junior class standing by the time the appointment begins.
+Class Standing: UTAs should have at least junior class standing by the time the appointment begins.
 However, exceptional underclassman may also be considered.